Agnostic-Payment-Protocol/rfcs/architecture.md

 This level is concerned with currency amounts, routing, and whether each step in a payment arrives in time or expires.
 This protocol finds a path to connect a sender and receiver using any number of intermediaries.

 This layer abstracts the layers above and below it from one another, so there can be only one protocol at this layer.
 Other protocols, including older versions of the Agnostic Payments Protocol, are incompatible.
-The current protocol is defined by [IL-RFC-27: Agnostic Payments Protocol version 4](../0027-Agnostic Payments-protocol-4/0027-Agnostic Payments-protocol-4.md).
+The current protocol is defined by [RFC-02: Agnostic Payments Protocol](../rfcs/agnostic-payments-protocol).

 #### Transport Protocols

 Transport layer protocols are used for **end-to-end communication** between sender and receiver; connectors are not expected to be involved.
 This layer is responsible for:

-- Defining the condition and fulfillment that are used on the Agnostic Payments Protocol layer
 - Grouping and retrying packets to achieve a desired outcome
 - Determining the effective exchange rate of a payment
 - Adapting to the speed at which packets can be sent, for what amounts
 - Encrypting and decrypting data

-For an example, see the STREAM protocol, defined by [IL-RFC-29: STREAM](../0029-stream/0029-stream.md).
-STREAM creates a bidirectional connection between a sender and receiver that consists of many individual Agnostic Payments packets.

 #### Application Protocols